Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 While water use for onsite cooling is a significant contibutor to data centers' water consumption, efforts to promote the centers' overall water efficiency must also address their offsite (Scope 2 and 3) water use.
 To most effectively and sustainably reduce their Scope 2 water use, data centers in Chicago should use electricity generated by solar panels as their primary energy source.
-Solar panels, also called photovoltaic cells or PV cells, have minimal water footprint, if any.
+Solar panels, also called photovoltaic cells or PV cells, have minimal to zero water footprint.
 They are much more water-efficient than the second major type of solar power systems, concentrating solar power systems, which use mirrors to reflect and concentrate sunlight onto a structure containing a large volume of water and then use the steam from the heated water to spin a turbine attached to an electric generator [@hernandezEnvironmentalImpactsUtilityscale2014].
 The article "Environmental impacts of utility-scale solar energy" quantifies the water footprint of solar panels in comparison to condensed solar power systems.
 "Environmental impacts of utility-scale solar energy" states,